 Conscription in the Grand Duchy of Lithuania extended primarily to the nobility and burghers.
-According to the decrees of the Diet, one warrior had to fight next to every two horsemen in the joint movement.
+According to the decrees of the Sojm, one ratnik (warrior) had to fight next to every two vieršniks (horsemen) in the pospolite ruszenie.
 He had to go out into the field armed - with a handgun, ax or scythe.
-In the seventeenth century, warriors began to be hired from other countries - Germany, Spain, England, Scotland, Ireland.
+In the 17th century, the ratniks began to be hired from other countries - Germany, Spain, England, Scotland, Ireland.
 For example, in the Radziwill army of 1621 there were two companies of Englishmen and a detachment of 300 Irishmen.

-In Belarusian-Lithuanian chess, warriors form rows in front of each of the troops: white - row No 2, black - row No 8.
-They move one step at a time directly and only after their first move have the right to pass two cells.
-Attack one cell diagonally.
-Really strong become, uniting and forming the general combinations.
+In Belarusian and Litvin chess, ratniks form rows in front of each of the troops: white - row No 2, black - row No 8.
+They move one step at a time directly and only after their first move have the right to pass two squares.
+Attack one square diagonally.
+They become really strong, uniting and forming the general combinations.

-Having managed to reach the last horizontal line, the warrior can receive a position of any figure which has been brought down from a chess player.
-If he has walked all over the field, and not a single figure of the board has left, he must wait - he has the right to raise the social status only after someone goes to rest.
-Wait (must remain in the last cage) - will be able to transform into a hetman, prince, prince, horseman, take a gun to the field or close in the tower.
+If it has walked all over the field, and not a single figure has left the board, it must wait - it has the right to raise the social status only after someone goes to rest.
+If the ratnik waits (it must remain on the last square), it will be able to transform into a hietman, kniaź, kniažyč, vieršnik, take a harmata to the field or close in the vieža.
 This will be considered a separate move.